Foxhoundn/synthax-code-theme/README.md

    Clone this repo to your machine, and copy it's contents to the _vscode/extensions_ folder.

-## 💜💙🧡&nbsp; Colors as clear representation of syntax
+## 💜💙💜💙&nbsp; Colors as clear representation of syntax

 - Variables use a very prominent light blue-to-green color.
 Variable definitions are in bold, whereas variable calls / reassignments have no font style.
   <img src="https://github.com/foxhoundn/synthax-code-theme/raw/master/themes/img/examples/variables.png" alt="Syntax Theme | Variables Example" />